 The terms mold and mildew are often used interchangeably.
 They are indeed similar but not really the same.
 It is important to understand their similarities and differences before attempting to prevent their occurrence or to clean up or remediate after finding them in your home or business.

 Both organisms are a form of fungus.
 Mildew is actually a type of mold.
 They are members of a large variety of micro-organisms which include fungi, algae, rusts, yeasts, and bacteria.
-The ability to exist on just about any type of material (as long as there is organic material on it) gives micro-organisms the dubious distinction of being called the chief agents of deterioration.
+The ability to exist on just about any type of material (as long as there is organic material on it) gives these micro-organisms the dubious distinction of being called the chief agents of deterioration.

 The color and texture of mold and mildew are also ways to help distinguish each of them.
 Active mold is usually red, green, blue, and black and tends to be fuzzy and slimy.
 Mildew is usually powdery and most commonly comes in gray and white.